The City of Murray, Kentucky

 The goal of the Citizens Police Academy is not only to help local residents better understand police work in their community, but to develop stronger ties between our community and police agencies in an effort to better address crime issues.

+Academy attendees are instructed on how the police department functions and the day to day operations of the different divisions within the department.
 Participants will learn about everything from 911 operational procedures to accident investigations to criminal investigations.
 The classes are conducted by officers assigned to the area of the scheduled topic.
 Various field work will also be included in the course.

 Murray Police Department